johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-09-typescript-5-importsnotusedasvalues-error-eslint-consistent-type-imports/index.md

 hide_table_of_contents: false
 ---

-I really like imports that are unambiguous.
+I really like type imports that are unambiguous.
 For this reason, I've made use of the `"importsNotUsedAsValues": "error"` option in `tsconfig.json` for a while now.
 This option has been deprecated in TypeScript 5.0.0, and will be removed in TypeScript 5.5.0.
 This post will look at what you can do instead.

 ![title image reading "TypeScript 5: `importsNotUsedAsValues` replaced by ESLint `consistent-type-imports`" with the ESLint and TypeScript logo](title-image.png)